-When Nexus Repository 3 was first released, we decided to make browsing a very flat experience.
+When Nexus Repository 3 was first released, we decided to simplify this UI by limiting the view to a single pane at a time and replacing the tree view with a flat list.
 Unfortunately, this resulted in people not being able to find what they were looking for.
 The interface simply didn’t map to their mental model of how formats work.
 The following is an example of this flat browse experience for a Maven repository.

 As you can see, the tree on the left is a clear representation of the GAV naming convention, with group

 classworlds below it, and the different versions of the artifact (

 1.1) below that.
 Maven components can contain multiple assets, and those are represented in the tree as well.

 To come to this solution, we conducted two rounds of interviews with Nexus Repository users.
 Beyond the simple mechanics of the tree view as mentioned above, we learned a few additional things which we incorporated into the final feature.

 First, we learned that once people navigate to a specific asset or component in the tree, they often want to share it with their coworkers.
 To facilitate this, we made it possible to bookmark individual nodes in the tree.

 Second, we learned that many people use the tree to get the most recent version of a component.
 These people don’t necessarily need the full set of functionality we built: a simpler, streamlined version would do just as well.
 To address this, we delivered an HTML index view which lets you browse any repository as a series of static HTML pages.